MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/fieldref/fieldref-optionstring-method.md

 ---
 title: "FieldRef.OptionString Method"
-description: "The 'OptionString' property has been deprecated and will be removed in the future.
-Use the 'OptionMembers' property instead." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "The 'OptionString' property has been deprecated and will be removed in the future." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na